thinkitcojp/tibooks-maker/README.md

 # tibooks-maker
-tibooks-maker is customized Re:VIEW-platform for Think IT
+tibooks-maker is customized Re:VIEW-platform for [Think IT Books](https://thinkit.co.jp/tibooks,Think IT Books)

 * OS X apps (all in one package)
  * Re:VIEW